lcardsvr/python-api-challenge/README.md

 Maximum Wind Speed  = 2 m/s
 Maximum Cloudiness = 30 %

 ### Map with hotel locations as per above requirements is below.
-The requires information for each hotel can be obsevered in the Jupyter Notebook for the submission

 ![Hotel Locations](/output_data/Location_Hotels_Conditions.png)

+The required information for each hotel can be obsevered in the Jupyter Notebook for the submission

 ## Submission